 Nasal reconstruction is performed on men and women over the age of 16 when the nose has reached maturity.
 Ideally, nasal reconstruction should be performed on healthy individuals with complaints of nasal dysfunction after trauma or from a congenital deformity.
 Nasal reconstruction after Moh’s surgery depends on the size of the defect and the location on the nose.
 Dr. Trussler will listen to your goals and evaluate your nose to determine the best reconstructive method to correct nasal form and function.

-The nose is made up of multiple components, including bone, cartilage, mucosal lining and skin.
+The nose is made up of multiple components, including bone, cartilage, mucosal lining, and skin.
 Nasal reconstruction is approached through the correction of each component as needed.
-Correction of the nose after trauma or from congenital deformities commonly focuses on the realignment of bone, the straightening of cartilage, and release of scar.
+Correction of the nose after trauma or from congenital deformities commonly focuses on the realignment of bone, the straightening of cartilage, and release of a scar.
 Secondary refinements may be required after one year is needed.

 The complete removal of the cancerous lesion of the nose is the main goal of Moh’s surgery.
 The nasal reconstructive goals after Moh’s surgery is the closure or coverage of the open defect with the maintenance of form and function.
-In the reconstructive process there may be more incisions and/or donor sites created to harvest the tissue used for closure.
+In the reconstructive process, there may be more incisions and/or donor sites created to harvest the tissue used for closure.
 These incisions will form scars which will heal and fade over time.
-Additional procedures may be needed such as scar revisions, flap division and inset, and scar care after the area of Moh’s surgery is healed.
+Additional procedures may be needed such as scar revisions, flap division, and inset, and scar care after the area of Moh’s surgery is healed.

 Nasal Reconstruction is usually an outpatient procedure performed under general anesthesia.
-The nose is very sensitive and in order for Dr. Trussler to perform precise and complex nasal procedures the patient needs to be comfortable.
+The nose is very sensitive and in order for Dr. Trussler to perform precise and complex nasal procedures, the patient needs to be comfortable.

 Dr. Trussler uses one of two techniques when performing nasal surgery after trauma (broken nose) or for congenital defects.
 In a closed reconstructive technique, incisions are made within the nostrils.
 In an open technique, the incision is made across the columella, the tissue between the nostrils.
 With both methods, Dr. Trussler gently lifts the soft tissues covering the nose and then sculpts the bone and cartilage to correct shape and improve the airway.
 If the patient does have a deviated septum, Dr. Trussler will adjust the septum and the inner structures of the nose to improve breathing.
 The tissues are replaced over the nose and stitched closed.
 If the patient desires nostril reshaping, this is done as the final stage of rhinoplasty.The entire procedure generally lasts just over two hours.